CipherIQ/docs-portal/docs/cbom-generator/features/asset-discovery.md

+---
+hide:
+  - toc
+---
 # Asset Discovery

 The CBOM Generator includes 8 scanner types that discover cryptographic assets across your system.

----
+Each scanner uses a different strategy to find specific types of assets.

+Understanding these strategies helps you target your scans effectively and interpret results correctly.

 ## Scanner Overview